parseml/many-deobf/README.md

 # Manyland Deobfuscator
-Keep up to date with manyland obfuscation
+Keep up to date with manyland obfuscation, created by Parse.

 # Usage